Skip to main content

 One Session Per User

 A user can have only one active session at a time.
-If a user opens the SDK on a second device (Device B), the session on the first device (Device A) is automatically invalidated.
-The next time the user interacts with the SDK on Device A, they will be logged out and need to re-authenticate.
+If a user opens the SDK on a second device (or a second browser), a new session is created for that device and the session on the earlier device is automatically invalidated.

 Invalidating Sessions from Your Backend